yamibuy/curiefense/curiefense/curieproxy/rust/NOTES.md

 On success, returns a JSON encoded object, having a single key:

- * if the key is `Bypass`, it represents a force deny/bypass decision
+ * if the key is `Passthrough`, it represents a force deny/passthrough decision
  * if the key is `Match`, it represents the decisions for humans and bots

 In all cases, the matching tags are collected.
 Examples: